loburets/laravel-vue/readme.md

 ### What is it?

-It is not best practices or standards.

-This is a just example which can be useful for newcomers or quick developing start.

-Here you can see how to create some application based at Vue and Laravel with most common features.
+Here you can see how to create single page application based on Vue and Laravel with most common features.

+This is just an example.

 ![article](md-assets/gif/article.gif)